netbirdio/addon-netbird/netbird/DOCS.md

 Hostname in the NetBird network (used to during registration)

 This hostname will be used in the Peers to identify your machine.

+### Option: `rosenpass`

+Rosenpass can be enabled by setting a flag on client start-up.

+Rosenpass is a post-quantum secure key-exchange protocol that enhances WireGuard VPNs against quantum computer attacks.
+It employs advanced cryptographic methods Classic McEliece and Kyber.

+### Option: `rosenpass_permissive`

+Rosenpass can be enabled in permissive way.

+Enabling Rosenpass on one peer assumes that all peers have Rosenpass enabled.
+If one of the peers does not enable this feature or run an older version that lacks Rosenpass, the connection won't work.
+To allow non-Rosenpass enabled peers to connect to a Rosenpass peer, the permissive mode can be activated.
+In this case, the NetBird client will default to a standard WireGuard connection without pre-shared keys for those connections that don't support Rosenpass.
+It will continue negotiating PSKs with Rosenpass for the rest, ensuring enhanced security wherever possible.

 ### Option: `env_vars`